 Develop A Marketing Budget

-While business marketing is crucial to your food truck’s success, it can also get expensive if you don’t have a marketing budget.
+Business marketing is crucial to your food truck’s success.
+However, it can get expensive if you don’t have a marketing budget.
 Use the rule of thumb 3-6 percent of sales to start with.
 At the same time monitor your returns from your marketing efforts.
 Also try mixing up your marketing strategies to include print or online ads, attending trade shows, email blasts, and website development.

 The Bottom Line